-- 2. The Board of Directors is responsible for the preparation of the consolidated financial statements in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the European Union, that present fairly, the consolidated financial position of the Group of companies included in the consolidation, the consolidated results of its operations, its consolidated comprehensive income, its consolidated changes in equity and its consolidates cash flows, for the adoption of adequate accounting policies and criteria and for maintaining an appropriate system of internal control. - Our responsibility is to issue a professional and independent report on those consolidated financial statements based on our audit.
+- 2. The Board of Directors is responsible for the preparation of the consolidated financial statements in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the European Union, that present fairly, in all material respects, the consolidated financial position of the Bank, the consolidated results of its operations, its comprehensive income, its changes in equity and its cash flows, for the adoption of adequate accounting policies and criteria and for maintaining an appropriate system of internal control. - 3.
+Our responsibility is to issue a professional and independent report based on our audit.